-Daniel Morris (Ph.D., University of Oregon) is Professor of French and Director of the French Summer Language Institute at Southern Oregon University.
+Dr. Daniel Morris (Ph.D., University of Oregon) is Professor of French and Director of the French Summer Language Institute at Southern Oregon University.
 A certified French OPI tester and trainer for the American Council on the Teaching of Foreign Languages, he has written articles and given conference presentations on French literature, culture, film, and language pedagogy.
 He is the founding director of the Southern Oregon Foreign Language Articulation project, and has organized and led numerous workshops for high school language teachers.
+He served for over ten years as Department Chair of the Department of Foreign Languages and Literatures at Southern Oregon University.
 His current research interests include French and Francophone literature, French film, French language pedagogy, and the impacts of globalization on culture.

 Dr Marianne Golding - Southern Oregon University